 Learn ways to get baby some much-needed shut-eye -- and to phase out middle-of-the-night trips to the nursery.

-Every baby is different, but there are definitely some ways to maximize your chances of catching some Zzz's.
-Hear what our resident sleep experts Conner Herman and Kira Ryan have to say when it comes to maximizing baby's snoozetime.
+Every baby is different, but there are some ways to up your chances of catching some z's.
+Here, what sleep experts Conner Herman and Kira Ryan have to say when it comes to maximizing baby's snooze-time.

-Make sure the nursery is designated as a room for sleep.
+Designate the nursery as a room for sleep, not play.
 Keep the area around the crib free of toys and other fun knickknacks.
-"Crib distractions confuse your baby," says Conner.
-"They'll make him wonder, ‘Is this a playpen, or is it time to sleep?'"
-Clearing the space will help your baby mentally associate the bedroom with sleeping and other rooms with playing.
-"Babies can't understand you verbally," reminds Herman.
-"You need to figure out how to give them other cues."
+"Crib distractions confuse your baby," Herman says.
+“They'll make him wonder, ‘Is this a playpen, or is a place to sleep?’”

-Though it may go against your natural instinct, Kira, recommends putting baby in her own room for at least one nap a day from the start.
+Ryan recommends putting baby in her own room for at least one nap a day to start.
 "This gets her acclimated to her room, so when it's time to move in there, it's not a total change."
-A daily solo nap also helps baby and you get used to being apart -- these little breaks may be tough, but they're healthy and necessary.
-Even if baby sleeps in your room, Herman recommends putting up a screen or partition for a little separation.
-"If baby wakes up during the night and sees you, it's easy for him to rely on you to fall back asleep."
+A daily solo nap also helps baby and you get used to being apart -- these little breaks are healthy and necessary.
+Even if baby sleeps in your room, Herman recommends putting up a screen or partition for separation.
+"If baby wakes up during the night and sees you, it's easy for him to rely on you to fall back asleep," Ryan says.
 And you'll all be happy later if baby's able to put himself back to bed.

 Baby sleeps best when the temperature is consistent and cool -- between 68 and 72 degrees.
 "Most moms actually keep the nursery too warm," Ryan says.
-Putting your crib in the right spot is also essential.
-"Pick a location that isn't in the direct pathway of your air conditioning or heating vents," says Herman.
+Putting your crib in the right spot is also key.
+"Pick a location that isn't in the direct pathway of your air-conditioning or heating vents," Herman says.
 Sudden temperature changes will startle and disturb baby.
-Also, keep the crib away from windows to protect baby from drafts and outside noise.
+Also, move the crib away from windows to protect baby from drafts and outside noise.

 Light signals daytime to baby, so blocking out the sun will help keep her snoozing.
 In fact, cut out all the extra light you can.
 That includes the night-light -- babies aren't likely to fear the dark until at least 18 months.
-"On a scale of one to five, five being pitch black, your baby's room should be a four," says Herman.
-Get yourself an extra hour of sleep by putting vinyl blackout curtains behind decorative drapes.
-Light signals daytime to baby, so blocking out the sun will help keep her snoozin'.
-Also, scan the room for anything shiny.
-A CD player, baby monitor, or flashing toy could catch baby's eye and wake him up, so cover these objects or turn them around.
+"On a scale of one to five, five being pitch black, your baby's room should be a four," Herman says.
 If baby's a nighttime nurser, attach a dimmer switch to a lamp and turn it on and off slowly for nighttime feedings.

 See More: Newborn Basics , Sleep Problems